regolith-linux/regolith-linux.github.io/getting_started.md

 ## Managing Windows

 As you launch more applications in a given workspace, the window manager will re-arrange the existing windows such that all windows are visible without overlap, also known as 'tiled'.
 The window manager has a strategy for determining the size and position relative to the other active windows.
 Vertical and horizontal orientation can be configured with  `⊞ Win`-`h` for a horizontal layout, and  `⊞ Win`-`v` can be used for vertical layouts.
 Flipping between horizontal and vertial layouts on a screen is a simple way of getting the basic layout you may desire.
-From thre resizing and moving windows may be needed for an exact layout.
+From there resizing and moving windows may be needed for an exact layout.
+To adjust the distance between windows on the active workspace, use `⊞ Win`-`-` and `⊞ Win`-`+`.

 ### Resizing Windows